Pages

 Her works certainly contain some social criticism, as she’s writing about society as it was.
 But how critical she was and what changes she wanted is quite a different matter.

 That being said, it’s an interesting article, and a good reminder of how little we actually know about Jane Austen.
-The part I find most fascinating is about Henry Austen’s untruths and attempts to create a completely false image about her sister:
+The part I find most fascinating is about Henry Austen’s untruths and attempts to create a completely false image about his sister:

 “On Henry’s telling, his sister’s books sprang into life fully formed—painlessly, effortlessly.
 According to him, Jane’s “composition” was “rapid and correct,” a flow of words that “cost her nothing,” washing through her to appear, as “everything” she wrote appeared, “finished from her pen.”
 We are to imagine no labor, no dedication, no ambition, no intellect or skill, but simply a “gift,” a “genius,” an “intuitive” power of invention.
 For modern-day readers, schooled in the image of Jane’s near contemporary the Romantic poet Samuel Taylor Coleridge, hopped up on vast quantities of opium, writing down his famous poem of Xanadu and Kubla Khan while still in an inspired dream, this is an attractive idea.
 It allows us to imagine Jane’s novels not as pieces of deliberate, considered art but instead as whatever we like—a wrestling with her own repressed desires, a rewriting of her own unhappy love affairs, even an accidental tapping into a wellspring of culture and language.
 Jane’s novels have been read in all these ways, and others besides.”